Thinger32 NB-IoT

 • The ESP32-PICO-D4 is a powerful MCU module with WiFi, Bluetooth®, and BLE connectivity and comes integrated with 8MB SPI flash, 2MB SPI Pseudo static RAM (PSRAM), and a 40 MHz crystal oscillator.
 The ESP32 microcontroller itself features two CPU cores that can be individually controlled, with an adjustable clock frequency between 80 - 240MHz and a low-power co-processor for minor tasks, such as monitoring peripherals.
 It supports a range of peripherals, including an SD card interface, capacitive touch sensors, ADC, DAC, Two-Wire Automotive Interface (TWAI), Ethernet, high-speed SPI, UART, I2S, I2C, etc.

-Designed by Thinger.io team, this board has been made for developers, makers, and industry professionals leveraging the best integration with Thinger.io platform.
+Designed by the Thinger.io team, this board has been made for developers, makers, and industry professionals, leveraging the best integration with the Thinger.io platform.
 This board enables Wi-Fi, Bluetooth, and NB-IoT connectivity, all in a compact form factor with USB 3.0 support and up to 10 versatile GPIO options.

 Technical Specifications